jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Gym leaders and the Elite-4 scale slightly higher than normal trainers.
 Warning - The difficulty will be compounded if both trainer scaling and hard mode are active.

+#### Alt Trainer Moves
+Not available in the Lite patches.
+There is an old man in the Viridian City schoolhouse who toggles this feature on & off.
+When active, many enemy trainer Pokémon will have slight changes to their move lists such as having more TM moves.
+Their moves will be more competitive at higher levels.

 #Battle Modifiers
 -----------------------------------------------